alextwl/lcd1602gpio/README.md

 # Set GPIO pin mode.
 RPi pins described in this example use BCM.
 GPIO.setmode(GPIO.BCM)

-# create an instance of LCD1602GPIO with 4-bit mode.
+# create an instance of LCD1602GPIO_4BIT for 4-bit mode.
 # the LCD module must be already powered on here.
 # the instance initializes the LCD module immediately during init.
-lcd = lcd1602gpio.LCD1602GPIO(
+lcd = lcd1602gpio.LCD1602GPIO_4BIT(
         rs=7,
         e=8,
         db7=18,